 That must change if we are to survive this.
 And it is a matter of survival.

 The Human Rights Watch recognizes that pain has a profound impact on the quality of life and can have physical, psychological and social consequences.
 Under- or un-treated, it can reduce mobility result in a loss of strength; it compromises the immune system and interferes with a person’s ability to eat, concentrate, sleep, or interact with others.

 It also causes muscle wasting and brain loss.
 Unmitigated, it causes cardiac and drives legitimate pain patients to suicide.
 It is all-consuming.
 This level of unnecessary agony tears apart communities and creates collateral damage of our children and families who suffer along with us.

 The right to be free from torture, cruel, inhuman and degrading treatment or punishment is a fundamental human right that is recognized in numerous international human rights advocacy organizations.

-Besides prohibiting such human rights violations, governments also have an obligation to protect their people from such treatment.
-In other words, they must take steps to protect people from unnecessary pain related to a health condition under recognized, international standards.
+Besides prohibiting such human rights violations, governments also has an obligation to protect their people from such treatment.
+In other words, they must take steps to alleviate the pain of health conditions under recognized, international standards.
 In the U.S., that starts with the Government not attacking its own citizens.

-Some of these entities have willfully and knowingly chosen not to believe what scientists and the best pain management physicians have been telling them for years, thereby violating the international human rights agreements and ignoring the scientific certainty that opioids are essential for the effective management of pain and that the vast majority do not abuse or become addicted to their medications, including many who require high doses.
+Agencies of the U.S. Government have partnered with anti-opioid zealots.
+They have willfully and knowingly chosen to disregard what scientists and the best pain management physicians have been telling them for years; there is scientific certainty that opioids are effective for the management of pain and that the vast majority of patients do not abuse or become addicted to their medications, including those who require high doses.